kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 “Just be quiet boy.
 I don’t want to do this but I can’t say no to the money.
 I just can’t.”
 McCarthy said with a wavering voice.

-I contemplating screaming and kicking at everything in sight.
+I thought about screaming and kicking at everything in sight.
 I really did but I really couldn’t.
 I had to hope that McCarthy was taking me to the police station and I knew if I released my rage like I wanted to that I would only get myself into more trouble.
 Besides, my heart was beating so hard that I didn’t think it could keep up with it’s frenetic pace.
 I had to try and relax.
 Try to think.

 “But Why?”
 I sobbed.
 Desperation now clearly visible on my face and audible in my voice.